grace-snow/fm-bootcamp_js/README.md

 No build commands, no dependencies.
 Just simple js, css and html.

+There is also one node.js course.
+A basic introduction to node servers.

-Specifically, these projects are from the 'Calculator Project' and 'Using Javascript in Websites courses.
+Specifically, these projects are from the 'Calculator Project', 'Using Javascript in Websites' and 'Node' courses.